shutterfreak/graph-babel/README.md

 ### Convert the graph to Mermaid Graph

-The followng command will generate file containing a Mermaid graph:
+The followng command will generate a file containing a Mermaid graph:

 ```sh
 node bin/cli generate:mermaid input_file.graph